 - Follows/mentions(social media)

-So to get customer perception right, you should look into what turns your consumers on, so to speak, and then to use it to your advantage when you want to attract them.
-Getting high-end customers on your side takes a play on such things as quality, lighting, packaging, cleanliness and hygiene and general details.
-The market segments your customers can be divide into and organized will also correspond into the different consumer groups they fall into.
-These groups are useful in gaining information on timing down the data of consumer habits and nature, which will help bring you closer to having a successful launch.
-Tons of products are put on Product Hunt daily so a safe estimation would be that only the top will get most of the traffic, as per the 80/20 principle.
+In order to get customer perception right, you should look into what excites your customers, and then to use it to your advantage when you want to attract them.
+Getting high-end customers on your side requires a focus on such things as quality, lighting, packaging, cleanliness and hygiene, and general details.
+The market segments your customers can be divided into will also help you to create buyer personas.
+These groups can give you insight into consumer habits, which will bring you closer to a successful launch.

-Let us begin by looking at companies that lost positive public perception and the effects to their business.
+Let us begin by looking at companies that have attracted negative publicity in the recent past, and the effects to their business.

 The Beverley Hills Hotel and the Sultan of Brunei

 The Sultan of Brunei was hit by a boycott to his iconic Beverly Hills Hotel in the midst of campaigning bidding for New York’s Plaza hotel, along with London’s Grosvenor House and the Dream Hotel in Lower Manhattan.
 The Beverley Hills Hotel boasts 100 years of service with some of the most infamous names: Rudolph Valentino, Marilyn Monroe, The Beatles and more common is The Eagles cover “Hotel California”.
-The bad image came from his introduction in Brunei of Sharia law, which incorporates punishment by public flogging, amputation and death by stoning for homosexuality, adultery and abortion.
-Celebrities like Elton John, Ellen DeGeneres and Jay Leno publicly went against the Sultan’s call making him lose millions in cancellations.
-Protests continued until the Sultan walked back the comments and eased the law.
+Their negative publicity came from the Sultan’s introduction of Sharia law, which includes punishment by public flogging, amputation and death by stoning for homosexuality, adultery and abortion.
+Celebrities like Elton John, Ellen DeGeneres and Jay Leno publicly went against the Sultan’s call, costing him lose millions of dollars in cancellations.
+Protests continued until the Sultan reviewed his decision and eased the law.

-Ever since a documentary by CNN dubbed “Black Fish” exposed the inhumane treatment of Orca whales in their custody the company’s image was tarnished.
-Formerly home of many families experiences and tourists pleasures the company stock fell drastically 33% after attendance dropped and PETA going after the company’s image.
-Revenue dropped so much the company had to pledge to make upgrades to it’s formerly archaic practices but the damage was already done.
-Legislation soon imposed with the sole aim at making sure the whales would be released out of captivity.
+Ever since a documentary by CNN dubbed “Black Fish” exposed the inhumane treatment of Orca whales at Sea World, the company’s image was tarnished.
+Formerly home to many memorable experiences and tourist pleasures, the company stock fell drastically 33% after this revelation, which encouraged PETA to go after the company’s image.
+The company eventually had to pledge to make upgrades to its practices but the damage was already done.
+New legislation soon followed, with the sole aim of making sure the whales would be released from captivity.

-It is important to understand the different types of media that exists, They are:
+While developing a PR strategy for your brand, it is important to understand the different types of media and how to use them.
+These are:

-They say “people don’t buy products they buy brands”.
-This may existentially point towards repeat business or of people as a community but the underlying presumption is understandable.
-There is a psyche attached to consumer behavior and buying patterns which is why they choose and continue to choose certain brands of the same product for years on end.
-Paid media is advertorials, sponsorships, advertising and sponsored content (i.e., content you pay for).
-It may or may not incorporate ads on the radio, TV, and in print as well as any other paid activities.
-Paid media normally involves online ads, such as pay-per-click and Google Adwords, social media advertising for Facebook and Twitter, sponsored posts,(banner) ads and let’s not forget YouTube ads that have become rampant recently.
-This is the chosen form of media for millennials.
+They say “people don’t buy products, they buy brands”.
+There is a reason why consumers continue to buy from the same brand for years on end.
+Paid media includes advertorials, sponsorships, advertising and sponsored content.
+In other words, it is any content you pay for.
+This also includes online ads, such as pay-per-click and Google Adwords, social media advertising for Facebook and Twitter, sponsored posts,(banner) ads, and YouTube ads that have become rampant recently.

 - Business events/Zoom meetings